 Juniper's Cancellation Policy

 An enrolled participant may withdraw from Juniper and receive a refund on or before three weeks prior to the program start date.
-Your deposit is nonrefundable.
-Notification of all withdrawals must be submitted in writing to UMass Amherst Conference Services.
+Your enrollment deposit is nonrefundable.
+Notification of all withdrawals must be submitted in writing to UMass Amherst Conference Services for Juniper Young Writers Online, and to Summer Programs for the in-person Juniper Institute for Young Writers.

 University Cancellation Policy